cameron-simpson/css/doc/pypa-the-missing-outline.md

-A built distribution contains the completed files needed for a specific end user system; no compilations steps are required and the wheel file can simply be unpackage into the right place.
+A built distribution contains the completed files needed for a specific end user system; no compilations steps are required and the wheel file can simply be unpacked into the right place.
 This makes these faster and more convenient for end users;
 tools like `pip` will fall back to the source distribtion if a suitable wheel file is not available.